tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/Activities/07_Stu_Setting_up_Remix_And_Ganache/README.md

     * TOTAL ACCOUNTS TO GENERATE = `10`
     * AUTOGENERATE HD MNEMONIC = `YOUR MNEMONIC PHRASE`

 * Once you've saved your workspace, take a few minutes to explore Ganache.
-Then open the remix IDE at [remix.ethereum.org](https://remix.ethereum.org) and use your remaining time exploring remix.
+Then open the Remix IDE at [remix.ethereum.org](https://remix.ethereum.org) and use your remaining time exploring Remix.